Eric Johnson (guitarist): Other projects

 In 1991, Johnson contributed guitar for two tracks on Stuart Hamm's album, The Urge.

 In 1994, he formed a side project called Alien Love Child and played shows sporadically while recording Venus Isle.
 The positive fan feedback from the shows made Alien Love Child a permanent gig.
 A live performance recording, Live and Beyond, was released in 2000 on Steve Vai's Favored Nations label.
 Alien Love Child featured the vocal prowess of Malford Milligan, an Austin-area musician who fronted the local band Storyville, made up of members of Stevie Ray Vaughan's Double Trouble.

 In 1998, Johnson was among the judges in Musician magazine's "Best Unsigned Bands" competition, along with Ani DiFranco, Moby, Art Alexakis of Everclear, Keb' Mo', and Joe Perry of Aerosmith.

 In 2003, he contributed a guitar solo on Mike Tramp's solo album, More to Life than This.
 The solo was featured on the track "The Good, the Sad and the Ugly".

-In September 2006, Johnson took part in a theatrical production titled Primal Twang: The Legacy of the Guitar – the first definitive theatrical journey through the guitar's colorful and controversial 3,500-year history.
+In September 2006, Johnson took part in a theatrical production titled Primal Twang: The Legacy of the Guitar, an "exciting cinematic journey through the guitar's colorful and surprisingly controversial 3500-year history".
 In September 2007, Johnson participated in a second theatrical production by the same company titled Love In: A Musical Celebration in which he performed a Jimi Hendrix set, a tribute to the year 1967, often called "The Summer of Love".

 In late 2006, he participated in a second G3 tour in South America with Joe Satriani and John Petrucci.

 Johnson appeared as part of Guitar Player magazine's Ultimate Musician's Fantasy Camp in Las Vegas in February 2014, with guitarists Joe Perry, Steve Vai, Elliot Easton, Michael Anthony, and others.
 He appeared with Zakk Wylde, Buddy Guy, Jonny Lang, Kenny Wayne Shepherd, Dweezil Zappa, and Doyle Bramhall II as part of the eighth edition of the Experience Hendrix Tour highlighting the music of Jimi Hendrix, in March 2014.
 Johnson returned to the Experience Hendrix Tour in September and October 2014.
 Johnson and fellow guitarist Mike Stern kicked off their Eclectic Guitar Tour on November 6, 2014, and released an album supporting it on October 27, 2014.
 In August 2015, he participated in the "Vai Academy" along with guitarists Steve Vai and Sonny Landreth, and also kicked off an acoustic tour of the Southwest.

 In 2016, he released EJ: Explorations on Guitar and Piano, which was his first entirely acoustic album.
 He toured the album in early 2017.

 In 2017, Johnson released Collage, which also coincided with the announcement of a tour revisiting his hit album Ah Via Musicom.

 In the fall of 2018, he was invited to promote the Fender and Nissan collaboration for car stereo systems designed by Fender Audio.

 In January 2020, Johnson released EJ: Volume II, which was a follow-up to his first acoustic album.

 On September 12, 2023, Johnson was announced as a part of the G3 2024 Tour along with Steve Vai and Joe Satriani.